A Comparison of Quantum Compilers using a DAG-based or phase polynomial-based Intermediate Representation: Discussion

 In general, it takes one of these multiqubit interactions to simulate the CNOT, making it seem that this does not affect the number of multiqubit interactions.
 However, some devices (e.g. ion-traps) allow multi-qubit interactions between all qubits.
 This would remove the need to reduce the phase gadgets into smaller interactions.

 But let's assume, for the sake of argument, that we have a device with a native 2-qubit interaction.
 In that case, we can still simulate the CNOT using some single-qubit gates.
-However, on some devices these interactions will be implemented in an ``echoed`` form to improve environmental noise~\cite{earnest2021pulseefficient}, doubling all 2-qubit gates.
+However, on some devices these interactions will be implemented in an ``echoed`` form to mitigate environmental noise~\cite{earnest2021pulseefficient}, doubling all 2-qubit gates.
 Moreover, in cases where a 2-qubit phase gadget acts on two connected qubits on the topology, the phase gadget might be turned into a native 2-qubit interaction directly (using single-qubit gates) without the need for generating CNOTs.

-Transpiling a phase gadget directly to the native 2-qubit gate would require that 2-qubit gate to be tunable with the angle of the phase gadget.
+Compiling a phase gadget directly to the native 2-qubit gate would require that 2-qubit gate to be tunable with the angle of the phase gadget.
 Some devices allow this (e.g. some IBM devices~\cite{earnest2021pulseefficient}), in which case they need to be calibrated for all possible angles rather than just the one angle needed for the CNOT (or two if it is echoed).
 But calibration of many angles is more difficult.
 So herein lies a trade-off: implement a 2-qubit phase gadget with 2 ``good`` interactions (from CNOTs) or 1 ``bad`` interaction (directly native)?

-Our transpilation procedure will change the balance of this trade-off.
-When synthesizing the last CNOT of a phase gadget, we can decide to either synthesize the native interaction instead of the CNOT, or synthesize the CNOT and push it through the remainder of the intermediate representation such that it might be optimized away.
+The architecture-aware synthesis procedures will change the balance of this trade-off.
+When synthesizing the last CNOT of a phase gadget, we can decide to either synthesize the native interaction instead of the CNOT or synthesize the CNOT and push it through the remainder of the intermediate representation such that it might be optimized away.
 Then the intermediate representation of the remaining circuit can be very different depending on the choice.
 Continuing the synthesis procedure, each choice between CNOT or native gate will influence the final CNOT count.
-But it is not obvious when each option is better because we don't know if a CNOT will be optimized away or make the remaining phase gadgets more difficult to synthesize.
+However, it is not obvious when each option is better because we don't know if a CNOT will be optimized away or make the remaining phase gadgets more difficult to synthesize.

 What is clear in this trade-off is that, because the second interaction might be optimized away, the quality of the tunable 2-qubit interaction needs to be better than twice the fixed-angle interaction.